 - Go to the Order Details page, click on the button ‘Choose File,’ select the saved file, and click ‘Open. ‘

-- There is the option to upload any required additional documents also by giving the Choose File option and Open option.
+- There is the option to upload any required additional documents, also by choosing the Choose File option and the Open option.

-- The format of these files should be JPEG or PDF with a maximum size of 5 MB, and up to 4 documents can be attached or uploaded.
+- The format of these files should be JPEG or PDF, with a maximum size of 5 MB.
+Up to 4 documents can be attached or uploaded.

 xiii.
 A message will appear when selecting ‘Submit with DSC’ or ‘Submit with EVC’, so choose one as applicable.

 xiv.
-Once the procedure to file with DSC or EVC has been selected and done with, a confirmation message shall appear with an option allowing to download the acknowledgment for filing.
+Once the procedure to file with DSC or EVC has been selected and completed, a confirmation message shall appear with an option allowing the download of the acknowledgment for filing.

-So, we can conclude that the GST Authority allows the assessee to appeal against various orders being processed or passed by them, giving them a proper base of being heard without the need to hire any professionals and pay the high fees.
-This is actually giving the citizens and the taxpayers a proper platform for submitting their concerns and voicing their concerns regarding any decision made by the authority that they think is not proper.
-Hence, it is vital that the assesse are educated about the same, which is their right.
+So, we can conclude that the GST Authority allows the assessee to appeal against various orders being processed or passed by them, giving them a proper base for being heard without the need to hire any professionals and pay the high fees.
+This provides citizens and taxpayers with an appropriate platform for submitting their concerns and voicing their concerns regarding any decision made by the authority that they believe is improper.
+Hence, assessors must be educated about this, which is their right.

 Knowledge is power!
 Equip yourself with the basics of GST by reading our complete beginner’s GST guide now.